Family Legal Advice Service (FLAS)

 FLAS part one covers the client’s rights and responsibilities in regards to their children and their legal options in the context of mediation.

-FLAS part two covers help completing Court forms.
+FLAS part two covers advice around completing Court forms.

 If further advice or help filling out forms is required once the two parts of FLAS have been completed, then the person will need to pay privately or seek help from a support worker, unless they are eligible to apply for legal aid.